DGI – Is It Really For Me?

 This week I have read a lot about index investing as well as other Financial Independence bloggers.
 It has made me start thinking that DGI might not be my strategy after all.

 One guy said: Hi, I am switching from being a DGI to Indexing.
 I figured I do not have time to keep track of all my stocks and found indexing to be a much better match for me.
-I have been selling my individual stocks and buying and index fund through fidelity.
+I have been selling my individual stocks and buying and index funds through Fidelity.

-Diversification plays a big part of the DGI strategy, so that means a lot of companies, 10 or more.
+Diversification plays a big part in the DGI strategy, so that means a lot of companies, 10 or more.
 Keeping track of them will take time, and I will not get easier as time goes by.
-More important job, more travelling, family, dog, did I say more important job?
+A more important job, more traveling, family, a dog, did I say more important job?

 Another part of my current view is that I might just be stupid.
 Too damn proud.
-I consider myself a smart guy, not genius by any measure at all, but my ego is taking a beating.
-It´s hard to invest time and effort in education in finance and engineering, and then invest in the exact same way as my grandmother would do.
-It´s just painful…
+I consider myself a smart guy, not a genius by any measure at all, but my ego is taking a beating.
+It’s hard to invest time and effort in education in finance and engineering, and then invest in the exact same way as my grandmother would do.
+It’s just painful…

-So, the question is if my ego is playing my mind, and that´s why I do DGI.
+So, the question is if my ego is playing my mind, and that”s why I do DGI.
 Well, I like dividends.
 I also like the fact that you can control the money, and how you spend it.
-I like the fact that when market crashes at one point, I will still get paid and can buy stocks at cheaper prices.
-With an index fund, I would just ride the train from A to B. Of course, if I have a lot of cash at hand I could take advantage of the crash, but let´s say I don´t, then I´m screwed riding the index.
+I like the fact that when the market crashes at one point, I will still get paid and can buy stocks at cheaper prices.
+With an index fund, I would just ride the train from A to B. Of course, if I have a lot of cash at hand I could take advantage of the crash, but let’s say I don”t, then I’m screwed riding the index.

 But again, how in hell should I expect to beat the index?
-Or is that even what I´m expecting?
+Or is that even what I”m expecting?
 No, not really.
-I´m hoping for something between 6 – 8% annually increase.
-Then an index fund, or index portfolio would do just fine.
-To add an argument, when W. Buffet keeps saying to his family and everyone that they should just save in a low-cost index fund, why shouldn´t I?
+I”m hoping for something between 6% to 8% annual increase.
+Then an index fund or index portfolio would do just fine.
+To add an argument, when W. Buffet keeps saying to his family and everyone that they should just save in a low-cost index fund, why shouldn’t I?
 Again, the ego….

-Another aspect of the strategy that I´m not comfortable with, is that it makes you use the internet and the computer more, because stocks are so damn fun.
-I like to travel, and when I travel I go for several months, my record is 1 year.
-How am I supposed to be able to keep track of my investments if I´m on a volcano in central Indonesia?
-In January of 2016 I was in that exact situation.
-The market fell, but since I was in Indonesia or Vietnam or Cambodia (can´t remember), I just shut my phone off and logged into my account several months later.
+Another aspect of the strategy that I’m not comfortable with, is that it makes you use the internet and the computer more because stocks are so damn fun.
+I like to travel, and when I travel I go for several months, my record was 1 year.
+How am I supposed to be able to keep track of my investments if I’m on a volcano in Central Indonesia?
+In January of 2016, I was in that exact situation.
+The market fell, but since I was in Indonesia or Vietnam or Cambodia (can’t remember), I just shut my phone off and logged into my account several months later.